jsfenfen/990-xml-reader/README.md

 JSON output is only available for schema versions from 2013 and later.
 CSV and TXT output are available for 2010 schemas and later.

 - __JSON__ The first is a nested-json structure that provides a consistent way of describing variables for all schema versions from 2013 and forwards.
 The down side of this is that json is not ordered, so it can be confusing for humans to view.
+The description and line number fields are for the "canonical" version--2016v3.0--and so may vary from those seen on the form.
 - __CSV__ This isn't a 'real' csv file, it's really a listing of all the different variables found, along with metadata like line number and description.
 It's available for versions 2010 and forwards.
 This doesn't attempt to restructure the content, it just spits it out in the order that it appears.
 This is often more human readable than json.
 Because it's a listing of all variables, the xpaths to those variables may repeat.
 A group_index column keeps count of which repeating group each variable belongs to.
+Both CSV and TXT formats use line numbers and descriptions that are specific to the version (these can both change over time) so it's
 - __TXT__ There's also a txt format output that is very similar to csv in that it prints the rows it finds in an ordered dump, but makes it slightly more readable.
 CSV is intended to be viewed in a spreadsheet program, whereas TXT format translates better to a text editor / wider than normal terminal window.

 ### CSV / TXT examples

-CSV and TXT are often more useful for browsing a file--but first we need to know what schedules are present in this filing.
-Irsx has a shortcut, the --list_schedules option
+CSV and TXT are often more useful for browsing a file--we can eyeball the whole filing, but sometimes it's handy to zero in on just one schedule.
+Irsx has a shortcut, the --list_schedules option to show you what's available.

 		$ irsx --list_schedules 201533089349301428